-- a lump sum cash payment equal to % of the named executive officer's annual base salary as in effect immediately prior to such termination (or if such termination is due to a resignation for good reason based on a material reduction in base salary, then as in effect immediately prior to the reduction) or if greater, at the level in effect immediately prior to the change in control: - a lump sum cash payment equal to % of the named executive officer's target annual bonus as in effect for the calendar year in which such termination occurs, pro-rated for the number of days that the named executive officer was employed during such calendar year; - payment of premiums for coverage under COBRA for the named executive officer and the named executive officer's eligible dependents, if any, for up to months following the date of such termination (or taxable monthly payments for the equivalent period in the event payment of the COBRA premiums would violate or be subject to an excise tax under applicable law); and - % accelerated vesting and exercisability of all outstanding equity awards that, as of the later of (i) the date of such termination or (ii) immediately prior to the change in control, are held by the named executive officer and subject to continued service based vesting criteria but not subject to the achievement of any performance-based or other similar vesting criteria.
+- a lump sum cash payment equal to 150% (or in Mr. El Tabib's case, 100%) of the named executive officer's annual base salary as in effect immediately prior to such termination (or if such termination is due to a resignation for good reason based on a material reduction in base salary, then as in effect immediately prior to the reduction) or if greater, at the level in effect immediately prior to the change in control; - a lump sum cash payment equal to 150% (or in Mr. El Tabib's case, 100%) of the named executive officer's target annual bonus as in effect for the calendar year in which such termination occurs (pro-rated for the number of days that the named executive officer was employed during such calendar year); - for Messrs.
+Leach and Swanson only, if such termination (or, following the completion of this offering, a termination due to death or disability) occurs following the end of a performance period to which a cash performance incentive or bonus relates and before payments with respect to such performance period have been paid to the named executive officer, a lump sum cash payment equal to the cash performance incentive or bonus that the named executive officer would have otherwise been paid had he remained employed through the date required to receive such cash performance incentive or bonus;

+- payment of premiums for coverage under COBRA for the named executive officer and the named executive officer's eligible dependents, if any, for up to 18 months (or in Mr. El Tabib's case, 12 months) following the date of such termination or taxable monthly payments for the equivalent period in the event payment of the COBRA premiums would violate or be subject to an excise tax under applicable law; and - 100% accelerated vesting and exercisability of all outstanding equity awards that, as of the later of (i) the date of such termination or (ii) immediately prior to the change in control, are held by the named executive officer and subject to continued service-based vesting criteria but not subject to the achievement of any performance-based or other similar vesting criteria.